Time to Negotiate? Home Price Reductions and For-Sale Inventory Grow in February

 Promising news for home buyers

-The double-edged sword of low affordability and low inventory has made house hunting a daunting task in recent times.
+The double-edged sword of low affordability and low inventory has made house hunting harder in recent times.

 While the supply of for-sale homes still lags pre-pandemic totals, signals point to a recovery underway.
-The count of active listings spiked 29.2% annually in October to the highest level since December 2019, according to Realtor.com.
+The count of active listings spiked 27.5% annually in February, according to Realtor.com.

 Some of the largest inventory gains came in high-demand cities and the share of listings with price reductions remains elevated.